Queretaro, Arkansas State Leaders Break Ground for Historic Campus in Mexico

 QUERETARO, Mexico – More than 2,000 leaders in government, education and business gathered at the Centro de Convenciones here today to celebrate plans to start construction of a privately funded Arkansas State University campus.

-The Association for the Advancement of Mexican Education (AIEM), a private business foundation, organized the event and announced it has acquired approximately 2,000 acres for a comprehensive land development plan near Queretaro.
+The investors organized the event and announced it has acquired approximately 2,000 acres for a comprehensive land development plan near Queretaro.
 The A-State campus will be the focal point of the project, which will include commercial, residential and recreational components.

-Featured speakers and attendees included Queretaro Gov. Jose Calzada Rovirosa; U.S. Ambassador to Mexico Earl Anthony Wayne; Association for the Advancement of Mexican Education (AIEM) President Oscar Franco; Edmundo Ortiz, the General Director of AIEM who leads the campus development project on behalf of all Mexican partners; Jose Salgado, head of the Ministry of Urban Development and Public Works of Queretaro; and Arkansas State Chancellor Tim Hudson.
+Featured speakers and attendees included Queretaro Gov. Jose Calzada Rovirosa; U.S. Ambassador to Mexico Earl Anthony Wayne; President Oscar Franco; Edmundo Ortiz, the General Director who leads the campus development project on behalf of all Mexican partners; Jose Salgado, head of the Ministry of Urban Development and Public Works of Queretaro; and Arkansas State Chancellor Tim Hudson.
 About 50 members of the Mexican media covered the event.

 “This is something that has been never seen in our country, a campus of a prestigious American university, here,” Calzada said.
 “Today begins the story of Arkansas, which will be a great success.
 It is the first campus of a public university in Mexico, in history, and that is a very important thing.
 It is not a matter of appearance; it is a matter of substance for this university to come to Queretaro.